AI with dataflows

 - Tutorial: Using Cognitive Services in Power BI

-- Tutorial: Invoke a Machine Learning Studio (classic) model in Power BI (Preview)
+- Tutorial: Consume Azure Machine Learning models in Power BI

 The following articles provide more information about dataflows and Power BI: